-10.1 National Administrator - NSW Office of Environment and Heritage (OEH)
+10.1 National Administrator - NSW Government

-The National Administrator is responsible for the overall management of the NABERS Program and the NABERS auditing process.
-To maintain the robustness, credibility, reliability and integrity of the NABERS Program, the National Administrator audits NABERS ratings to ensure that they are conducted to the highest possible standard.
+The NSW Government is responsible for the overall management of the NABERS Program including the NABERS auditing process.
+To maintain the robustness, credibility, reliability and integrity of the NABERS Program, undertaking the auditing of NABERS ratings to ensures that they are conducted to the highest possible standard.

-The National Administrator is responsible for:
+NABERS is responsible for:

-- monitoring and auditing the quality of work undertaken by NABERS Accredited Assessors; - ensuring that the required numbers of Audits are undertaken on certified NABERS ratings in accordance with the NABERS Auditing Policy and Procedure (this document); - appointing Auditors based on their expertise and excellent knowledge of the all NABERS relevant process documents; - supporting the work of the Auditor by ensuring that the Assessor adheres to the requirements of the NABERS Rating Auditing Policy and Procedure (this document), NABERS Accredited Assessor Agreement, Code of Practice and other NABERS documents; e.g. providing documents in a timely manner, fully responding to an Auditor's requests for information etc.; - revising NABERS ratings (star ratings) and updating the NABERS rating register when the results of an audit show that the original rating was incorrect; - sanctioning Assessors who have breached the Rules, Rulings, the NABERS Accredited Assessor Code of Practice, or other relevant process and procedure documents; and - informing all parties to a NABERS rating of any changes to a rating that result from an audit and re-issuing the NABERS rating reports and certificates where applicable.
+- monitoring and auditing the quality of work undertaken by NABERS Assessors; - ensuring that the required numbers of Audits are undertaken on certified NABERS ratings in accordance with the NABERS Auditing Policy and Procedure (this document); - appointing Auditors based on their expertise and excellent knowledge of all NABERS relevant process documents; - supporting the work of the Auditor by ensuring that the Assessor adheres to the requirements of the NABERS Rating Auditing Policy and Procedure (this document), NABERS Accredited Assessor Agreement, Code of Practice and other NABERS documents; e.g. providing documents in a timely manner, fully responding to an Auditor's requests for information etc.; - revising NABERS ratings (star ratings) and updating the NABERS rating register when the results of an audit show that the original rating was incorrect; - sanctioning Assessors who have breached the Rules, Rulings, the NABERS Accredited Assessor Code of Practice, or other relevant process and procedure documents; and - informing all parties to a NABERS rating of any changes to a rating that result from an audit and re-issuing the NABERS rating reports and certificates where applicable.

-Additional responsibilities of the National Administrator are listed in the NABERS Accredited Assessor Code of Practice, and the NABERS Accredited Assessor Agreements.
+Additional responsibilities of NABERS are listed in the NABERS Accredited Assessor Code of Practice, and the NABERS Accredited Assessor Agreements.